 - What if my dress is more than 5 years old?

-- There are many community groups who work with fixed/limited income clientele who repeatedly mention the value of a wedding gown to a bride on a fixed or limited income.
+- We only accept dresses from 2013 or later.
+There are many community groups who work with fixed/limited income clientele who repeatedly mention the value of a wedding gown to a bride who might not otherwise be able to afford one.
 In Toronto, try DoubleTake on Gerrard St.

 Local Donation Drop-Off Spots

 This is NEW… and we’re hoping to really build the list, so if you or anyone you can recommend might be willing to participate, drop us a line.
 Basically we just look for someone to collect dresses locally, and once several are ready, either drop the dresses off in Toronto or make arrangements for shipping.
 Please note… as a donor we welcome you to contact a local drop-off spot, but PLEASE… do not ask them to pick up!!!
-Dresses MUST be 5 years old or less and bridesmaid/mothers’ outfits are NOT accepted at Drop-Off spots.
+Since there are costs incurred, dresses must be 3 years old or less.
+If older, you’re welcome to send us a photo and we can let you know if we feel we can find a home for it.
+Bridesmaid/mothers’ outfits are NOT accepted at Drop-Off spots.
+We also ask that preservation boxes are left at home and gowns put in a bag for transportation (while inelegant, garbage bags are fine!).
+Please print and submit the Gown Donation form at the bottom of this page with your dress and/or include it in a special card for the next bride.

 1. Sudbury, ON